zuocsfm/map_image_analysis/README.md

 #### Image analysis

-This tool provides five methods to calculate image complexity.
+The codes are provided to calculate image complexity in terms of mean, standard deviation, skewness, entropy, magnitude slope, and fractal dimension.